 Big Bear Montage | 1987-89

 How long has it been since you’ve had a Big Bear hug?
 If I’m being honest, I don’t know if I ever had one, but the sentiment behind it is nice.
 More grocery stores should incorporate hugs into their ads these days.
+And bears.

 City Center Grand Opening | 1989